eunhye1kim/interactive-data-analysis/README.md

 ## Usage

-1. Prepare the data to be analyzed:
+### Jupyter Notebook Example

-   - Files (e.g., `.csv`, `.xlsx`)
+For a step-by-step demonstration of how the AI-driven data analysis is performed, you can check out the Jupyter Notebook: [`dataframe_graph.ipynb`](dataframe_graph.ipynb).

-   - Databases
+This notebook provides a detailed walkthrough of the analysis process, including:
-   - HBase file URL
+- Loading data from various sources

-2. In the prompt, specify the location of the data for analysis.
+- Performing exploratory data analysis (EDA)
-3. Execute the program.
+- Utilizing the Langchain agent for generating insights and visualizations

-4. View the AI’s analysis results through the execution log.
+Feel free to explore the notebook to better understand how to leverage this tool for your data analysis tasks.

 ## Project Structure
 The project is built around **langgraph** where each step is defined as a node, with edges connecting nodes based on the analysis sequence.
 The primary nodes include: